tmarfil/nginx-api-gateway-for-k8s/docs/class1/module6/lab1.rst

 .. image:: images/07b_copy_jwt.jpg
   :scale: 50%

 You may have already prepared this step in the previous task.
-If so, skip these instructions and just create the "Authorization" header as shown in the table and schreenshots below.
+If so, skip these instructions and just create the "Authorization" header as shown in the table and screenshot below.

-In the URL bar of the web browser, connect to ``/get-job`` API endpoint: ``https://jobs.local/get-job``
+In the URL bar of the web browser, connect to the ``https://jobs.local/get-job`` API endpoint.

 - Press [F12] to reveal the Firefox Developer Tools
 - Select 'Network' and 'Response' just like the screenshot below